VODF/vodf-docs/source/contributing.rst

 Changes to the VODF documentation are made by GitHub Pull Request (PR).
 Each PR is reviewed, and upon acceptance will be merged into the main branch and included in the next release.

-There are two was to do this:
+There are two ways to do this:

 1. to edit a single file and make a change, simply click the "*edit this page*" link in the right-hand sidebar of the documentation.
 This will open an editor on GitHub where you can make changes and create a PR.
 2. For many changes, use git with the procedure as follows: